Commodity Trading Advisors

 Who are Commodity Trading Advisors (CTAs)?

-Commodity Trading Advisors (CTAs) are professional account managers who trade and manage your account on your behalf.
+Commodity Trading Advisors are professional account managers who trade and manage your account on your behalf.

-- The CTAs manage accounts via a limited Power of Attorney (POA).
-An investor will have their own individual separated account: that is, their account and the traded futures contracts are not co-mingled with anyone else’s trades unlike a pool or a fund which are.
+• The CTAs manage accounts via a limited Power of Attorney (POA).
+An investor will have their own individual separated account: that is, their account and the traded futures contracts are not co-mingled with anyone else’s trades unlike that of a pool or a fund.

-These comments are generally true for most Commodity Trading Advisors (CTAs) however, an investor must read the disclosure document of the CTA to know the details as they relate to their account and situation
+These comments are generally true for most Commodity Trading Advisors (CTAs) however, an investor must read the disclosure document of the CTA for the details as they relate to their programmatic investment.

 RISKS – While the benefits of using Commodity Trading Advisors (CTAs) to manage your futures investments are numerous, there is no way to completely eliminate risk.
 Investments in futures contracts are inherently risky due to the significant leverage involved in the type of contracts traded.
 Each investor must carefully consider whether these types of investments are appropriate for them.
 Investing in futures provides the opportunity for elevated returns and with that opportunity comes the elevated risk of loss.
-Only true risk capital should be used to invest in futures, including CTA-directed programs.
+Only true risk capital should be used to invest.